 Definition The date and time patient was first registered, triaged or assessed (whichever comes first), at the referring hospital.

 Justification Enables calculation of transfer time from referring hospital to definitive care hospital; provides a time-stamp which is important in time sensitive conditions such as major trauma.

+Midnight should be entered as 00:01 of the following date (00:00 and 24:00 are not accepted).
+Example, midnight 25th November 2011 should be reported as 25/11/2011 00:01.

-Validation rulesIf 5.02 Referring Hospital recorded as Not Applicable, must be recorded as Not Applicable.Must be greater than or equal to:3.01 Date & Time of Injury4.01 Date & Time of Observations at scene (if applicable)Must be less than or equal to: 3.01 Date & Time of Injury 4.01 Date & Time of Observations at scene (if applicable) Must be less than or equal to: • 4.01 Date & Time of Observations at scene (if applicable) Must be less than or equal to: Must be less than or equal to: 5.12 Date & Time of Departure from Referring Hospital 6.01 Date & Time of Arrival at Definitive Care Hospital 6.14 ED Discharge Date & Time (if applicable) 7.14 Date & Time of Discharge from Definitive Care Data type Date/Time Field size maximum 13 Data domain Value Description dd/mm/yyyy Valid Date 00:00 Valid Time
+If 5.02 Referring Hospital recorded as Not Applicable, must be recorded as Not Applicable.

+- 3.01 Date & Time of Injury - 4.01 Date & Time of Observations at scene (if applicable)

+- 5.12 Date & Time of Departure from Referring Hospital - 6.01 Date & Time of Arrival at Definitive Care Hospital - 6.14 ED Discharge Date & Time (if applicable) - 7.14 Date & Time of Discharge from Definitive Care

+Data domainValueDescriptiondd/mm/yyyyValid Date

+00:00 Valid Time